 Focusing on content governance and the guidelines for creating, updating, and maintaining content streamlines content operations and leads to more efficient internal and legal reviews.
 Less time spent in reviews will free up your team to focus on developing the most aspirational and engaging resources possible for your audience.

-We’ll dive into content models and content governance in more detail below, and we’ll also share some examples and important questions to get you thinking about how content strategy can impact your organization.
+We’ll dive into content models and governance in more detail below, and we’ll also share some examples and essential questions to get you thinking about how it can impact your organization.

 Building a consistent content model

-A content model lays out the different content types that an organization produces for those who need it and defines the relationships between pieces of content to provide structure and meaning.
-When building a content model for your organization, the goal is for your content creators, designers, and developers (and subsequently your CMS, or content management system, and search engines) to have a structure for the different types of information in your product.
+A content model lays out the different content types an organization produces for those who need it and defines the relationships between pieces of content to provide structure and meaning.
+When building a content model for your organization, the goal is for your content creators, designers, and developers (and subsequently your CMS [content management system] and search engines) to have a structure for the different types of information in your product.
 For example, a “publication” might be comprised of these pieces: “author,” “published date,” “abstract,” “body content,” and “footnotes.”

-One of the best ways to make a content model work for your team is to enforce standardized templates for each type of content, detailing what goes into each piece and ensuring that all your pieces are present—especially if certain types or pieces of content are required by a regulatory authority.
+One of the best ways to make a content model work for your team is to enforce standardized content strategy templates for each type of content, detailing what goes into each piece and ensuring that all your pieces are present—especially if a regulatory authority requires certain types of content.
 Standardizing content templates involves a process of inventorying, auditing, and envisioning content needs—something best left to experienced content strategists.

 A content model gives your content creation team guardrails

 If your industry is highly regulated, you can streamline content creation by “baking in” compliance at the content model level.
-By leveraging the structure that content models provide, items on your compliance checklist can automatically be checked off—easing the burden on those who create, enter, and approve the content.
+By leveraging the content models’ structure, items on your compliance checklist can automatically be checked off, easing the burden on those who create, enter, and approve content.

-For example, if there is a disclaimer that you have to include on all pages about a particular product, you can connect that product to the disclaimer attribute in the content modelling phase to build that element into every instance in which that product appears.
+For example, suppose there is a disclaimer you must include on all pages about a particular product.
+In that case, you can connect that product to the disclaimer attribute in the content modeling phase to build that element into every instance in which that product appears.

 If there are regulations on the amount of space certain marketing content can occupy on a scientific information resource (e.g., a webpage on a medical information website), a template powered by structured content can allow you to ensure that these requirements are met every time, automatically.